basham/swit-workshop-writing/slides.md

+## Inclusive language

+> If the language you use tells a potential user that *you didn't think about their experience when building this thing*, they're not going to use it.
+>
+> — *Writing is Designing*

+Notes:
+The words we use should make people feel included and welcome.
+But as the book *Writing is Designing* states: "If the language you use tells a potential user that *you didn't think about their experience when building this thing*, they're not going to use it."

 ## Be inclusive

 - Technology
 - Identity

 Notes:
-The words we use should make people feel included and welcome.
-This is a huge topic but we will start by exploring how we can be considerate of the choices people make regarding their technology and identity.
+This is a huge topic.
+But we will focus on just two aspects: How we can be considerate of the choices people make regarding their technology and identity.